e45lee/artifact-boolean-algebras/docker-build-instructions.md

 ```bash
 $ docker build . -t qualified-types-with-boolean-algebras
 ```
-This will build the image for your current architecture and tag it as `flix-submission`.
+This will build the image for your current architecture and tag it as `qualified-types-with-boolean-algebras`.
 If you want to build it for a different architecture, use the `--platform` option:
 ```bash
 $ docker build . --platform linux/amd64 -t qualified-types-with-boolean-algebras
 ```
 For our purposes the relevent values for `--platform` are:
 - `linux/amd64`, meaning the container is a linux distribution (we use ubuntu) for x86\_64.
-- `linx/arm64`, meaning the container is a linux distribution for aarch64.
+- `linux/arm64`, meaning the container is a linux distribution for aarch64.

 #### Save image
 To save an image to a file, use the following command: